 One of the most diverse of all European countries, Spain is famous for its cultural and regional heterogeneity.
 Each region has a distinct culture, lifestyle, cuisine and in some cases, even language.
 This diversity is visible in its topography as well.
 From snow-capped mountains and azure seas to rocky cliffs and green valleys, this popular tourist destination has something for everyone.

-The COVID-19 situation in Spain is constantly evolving and the jury is still out on when the country will open its international borders to non-essential travelers, especially tourists.
-As the number of new cases has begun to stabilize, the country has etched out a 4 phased plan of recovery that will allow non-essential travelers to enter the country only by phase 4.
+The COVID-19 situation in Spain is constantly evolving and the country has opened its international borders to non-essential travelers, especially tourists to 12 third-countries.
+As the number of new cases has begun to stabilize, the country has etched out a 4 phased plan of recovery and is operating in the last phase.

 Spain has successfully made its 4 phase plan to achieve the “new normal life” or “nueva normalidad” by the 1st week of July.
 Each phase will be of 2 weeks and will be assessed in detail before moving forward.
 The process has been planned with great preciseness.
 As of June 8, 50% of Spain has entered 'Phase 3'